currocam/speedytree/README.md

 - Unit tests, which test individual functions.
 - Integration tests, which test the whole program with small matrices.
-- Property tests, which test the program with randomly additive binary trees.
+- Property-based tests, which test the program with randomly additive binary trees.
 This tests relies in the fact that the program should output the same tree that it was given as input.

-### License

-Speedytree is licensed under the MIT license.
-See the LICENSE file for details.